 During the rainy month of Shravan (Saawan), Shivaites and devout devotees (known as K?nvarias) make the pilgrimage to prominent Hindu pilgrimage sites to fetch holy waters of Ganges River, called the Ganga Jal, which is later offered at the prominent Shiva temples.
 It is believed that pouring Ganga Jal on Shiva statues and Shivling releases Lord Shiva from the negative energy of the Halahal.

 It is believed that Lord Shiva grants all the wishes of devotees who offer prayers to him during the holy month of Savan.
 Maha Mrityunjaya Yagna and Rudram Chamkam Yagna are two of the most significant religious ceremonies that yield enough power to bring in peace, prosperity, and happiness for people.
 Maha Mrityunjaya Yagna is specially performed to appease Lord Shiva by creating divine vibrations and get his blessings to restore health, happiness and wealth in life.
 Rudram Chamkam Yagna is a special Vedic Yagna to invoke Lord Shiva and obtain his blessings for immediate relief from chronic health problems and intense financial crisis.
 Performing these yagnas during the month of Savan yields immediate results.

-It is believed, worshiping Lord Shiva and performing Rudrabhishek on the auspicious occasion of Maha Shivratri has special significance in our life.
+It is believed, worshiping Lord Shiva and performing Rudrabhishek in the auspicious Month of Shravan has special significance in our life.
 Performing Rudrabhishek destroy all kind of negativity from our life and also enhance all-round prosperity and happiness in life by the powerful blessings of Lord Shiva.